Is 'Race Science' Making A Comeback?

 But there were two problems with this.
 Number one was the hardcore scientific racists.
 This includes Nazi race scientists.
 So the ones who believed that whites were superior, that slavery was justified, that segregation was justified.
 They kept scientific racism alive within a small, but very active, global network.

 The other aspect is mainstream science.
 Did everyday scientists really abandon these ideas completely?
 My argument is no. They clung on to them partly because, of course, racism was still there in society.
 We still had racism all around the world, discrimination embedded in the structures of institutions.
-And that means even to this day, there are still scientists who, despite knowing better, and despite being mainstream, good-hearted, well-intentioned scientists, still sometimes invoke race in scientific research, particularly medical research, when it's inappropriate.
+And that means even to this day, there are still scientists who, despite knowing better and despite being mainstream, good-hearted, well-intentioned scientists, still sometimes invoke race in scientific research, particularly medical research, when it's inappropriate.

 Should we even be talking about race anymore?

-I've read genetics textbooks on race that say race is all silly, we should all let it go and live in this kind of colorblind world.
+I've read genetics textbooks on race that say race is all silly — we should all let it go and live in this kind of colorblind world.
 Well, no, because that's not the world that we live in.
 These things matter, because that boy when I was 10 years old did not throw rocks at me because of genetics.
-He threw rocks at me because I looked brown, and that he took exception to that.
+He threw rocks at me because I looked brown and that he took exception to that.
 And that's not going to stop.

 ...

 The thing is, race is real in society.
-It's real in politics, it's real in the ways that we treat each other.
+It's real in politics.
+It's real in the ways that we treat each other.
 It's visceral because we have made it visceral in our everyday lives, and it has a biological impact because of that.
 Racism impacts people's bodies.
 It impacts people's minds.
 It affects how they live and how they grow.

-So I think all researchers, if they're going to invoke race, have to be really knowledgeable about where these ideas come from, and how they are using race.
+So I think all researchers, if they're going to invoke race, have to be really knowledgeable about where these ideas come from and how they are using race.
 Are they using it because they're studying the effects of racism and discrimination, or are they using it as a biological entity in itself?
 And if they're using it as a biological entity in itself, then they had better be sure exactly how they define it.

 In the U.S., race is defined differently from South Africa, Australia, the U.K., India.
 We can't biologize blanket ideas about who people are, because these are socially constructed ideas.
 I think it's deeply dangerous, because it falls into the same trap that the people who invented race in the first place wanted us to fall into.
 The people who hardened these categories wanted us to believe that we are fundamentally different.
 We are not fundamentally different.